 This year it will be given to around 3 million families.
 “The back-to-school allowance provides support to these families at a time when they are facing a peak in spending at the start of the school year,” explained the Ministry of Health.

 The ARS is based on total family income.
 It has a maximum annual income ceiling of €25,319 for families with one dependent child, €31,162 for families with two dependent children and €37,005 for families with three dependent children.
 For families with more than three children, the allowance increases €5,843 for each additional dependent child.

 Families whose income exceeds the threshold but only slightly may qualify for a lower payout from the ARS fund.

 The payment is €370.31 for each child aged 6 to 10, €390.74 for a child aged 11 to 14 and €404.28 for a child aged 15 to 18.
 The money is paid out on August 17th, except in Mayotte and Réunion, where the payment is made on August 3rd.

 If you are already in contact with the family benefits service Caisses d’allocations familiales (CAF) and meet the income requirements you don’t need to do anything – the payment will be given automatically along with any other allowances you receive.

-If your child is starting school this September but is not yet six years old, you will need to get a certificate from the school to confirm your child is enrolled and send it to the CAF.
+If your child is starting school this September but does not turn six until 2022, you will need to get a certificate from the school to confirm your child is enrolled and send it to the CAF.

-Parents of children aged 16 to 18 will not get the payment automatically, but need to fill in a declaration online that their children are still in education or doing an apprenticeship.
-They do not need to provide a certificate to prove that their children are still in education, a déclaration sur l'honneur (sworn statement) is sufficient.
+Parents of children aged 16 to 18 will not get the payment automatically, but need to fill in a declaration online in the Mon Compte section of the CAF website or mobile app, that their children are still in education or doing an apprenticeship.
+They do not need to provide a certificate to prove that their children are still in education, a déclaration sur l’honneur (sworn statement) is sufficient.